lateralblast/just/README.md

 - Debug and verbose commandline arguments/options to help with code debuging/quality
 - Some additional base code checking capability (call out to shellcheck)
 - Dryrun mode capability
+- The ability to split larger scripts into modules which are loaded at run time

 Choices
 -------